 Once you have found and opened an eBook, scroll to the title page to obtain information about the book.
 The first piece of information you need is the author of the book.
 The author of this book is Stephen C. Meyer.

 To list an author, type the name in reverse order.
 Type the last name, a comma, and the first name, followed by a period.
 If the author's middle name or initial is given, include it after the first name.

 Meyer, Stephen C.

 Next, identify the title of the book.
 The title page shows the title is Epic Sound: Music in Postwar Hollywood Biblical Films.
 Even though there is no colon on the title page, Music in Postwar Hollywood Biblical Films is smaller; this shows that it is the subtitle and should be separated from the title with a colon.

-The title of the book, in italics, is listed after the author.
-Capitalize the first word of the title, the first word of the subtitle (which comes after the colon, and all important words.
+List the title of the book, in italics, after the author.
+Capitalize the first word of the title, the first word of the subtitle, which comes after the colon, and all important words.
 Place a period after the title.

 Meyer, Stephen C. Epic Sound: Music in Postwar Hollywood Biblical Films.

 Next, identify the publication information.
 This is the name of the publisher and the year it was published.